 - Due to shame and embarrassment, older adults and their families are more likely to hide and minimize their drinking and less likely to initiate treatment.

-Late onset problem drinking or alcohol dependence can lead to severe cognitive, emotional and physical health problems and decreased quality of life, however:
+Late-onset problem drinking or alcohol dependence can lead to severe cognitive, emotional and physical health problems and decreased quality of life, BUT:

 - Older adults generally respond very well to treatment.
 They tend to have better outcomes than younger adults getting similar treatment.